 |Operationalizing analytics||Role-based access control to analytical web services: Administrators can define authorization roles to give web service permissions to groups of users with authorization roles.
 These roles determine who can publish, update, and delete their own web services, those who can also update and delete the web services published by other users, and who can only list and consume web services.
 Users are assigned to roles using the security groups defined in your organization's Active Directory /LDAP or Azure Active Directory server.
 Learn more about roles.

-Scoring perform boosts with real time scoring: Web services that are published with a supported R model object on Windows platforms can now benefit from an extra realtime performance boost and lower latency.
+Scoring performance boosts with real time scoring: Web services that are published with a supported R model object on Windows platforms can now benefit from an extra real-time performance boost and lower latency.
 Simply use a supported model object and set the

 Asynchronously batch processing for large input data: Web services can now be consumed asynchronously via batch execution.
 The Asynchronous Batch approach involves the execution of code without manual intervention using multiple asynchronous API calls on a specific web service sent as a single request to R Server.
 Previously, web services could only be consumed using the Request-Response method.
 Learn more about asynchronous batch consumption.

 Autoscaling of a grid of web and compute nodes on Azure.
 A script template will be offered to easily spin up a set of R Server VMs in Azure, configure them as a grid for operationalizing analytics and remote execution.
 This grid can be scaled up or down based on CPU usage.